cm-holland/Public-Profile-/README.md

 ### Technical description- model 225 button maker
 Brief technical description of a button making machine.
 This project includes a technical drawing of the machine and components made using Adobe Illustrator.

-### Academic research proposal
-Research proposal for a large-scale field study of open source software projects.